 Warm water is needed to help activate the yeast, so please DO NOT use cold water!

-This lavash bread only has a few simple steps even the kids can help out with!
+Turkish lavash bread only has a few simple steps even the kids can help out with!
 This recipe has the best ratios that give you incredibly soft and flexible bread, perfect for virtually any use!

-Because of its soft and flexible nature, lavash bread is mostly used to make kofta kebab wraps, chicken doner wraps or cigkofte dürüms.
+Because of its soft and flexible nature, Turkish lavash bread is mostly used to make kofta kebab wraps, chicken doner wraps or cigkofte dürüms.
 Many people however love it in its simplest form; a wrap with delicious salted butter and a mixture of parsley and feta cheese.

 You can also serve it along with some dips like aci ezme (Turkish style salsa), sun dried tomato sauce or haydari sauce and with salads like piyaz or shepherd salad.